wudimeicom/rongframework/ReadMe.txt

 author:Yang Qing-rong
 email: yaqy@qq.com   yangqingrong@gmail.com
 blog:http://wudimei.com/yangqingrong
-bug report(报告错误): yaqy at qq dot com
+bug report(报告错误): yaqy at qq dot com abc

 [folders and files can be remove if you like:]